mslonik/Hotstrings/README.md

 Help, link to this file.

-# Hotstring definition / edition
+# Hotstring definition or edition

 ## Trigger options
 Variants of triggering are controlled by the options: